STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 parallel code.
 Futures can be returned from functions that perform time-consuming operations, allowing the calling code to continue executing while the function performs its work.
 The value of the future is set when the operation completes and can be accessed later.
 Futures are used in |hpx| to write asynchronous and parallel code.
-Below is an example demostrating different features of futures:
+Below is an example demonstrating different features of futures:

 .. literalinclude:: ../../libs/full/include/tests/unit/api_future.cpp